-Energy Jobs in Washington with H-1B Sponsorship
+Energy H-1B Sponsorship Jobs in Washington

-Washington state is a strong market for energy H-1B sponsorship jobs, with demand concentrated in Seattle, Bellevue, and the Tri-Cities area.
+Washington state is a strong market for energy H-1B visa sponsorship jobs, with demand concentrated in Seattle, Bellevue, and the Tri-Cities area.
 Major employers include Puget Sound Energy, Pacific Power, and Energy Northwest, alongside engineering and consulting firms supporting the region's mix of hydroelectric, wind, nuclear, and clean energy development.

-See All Energy Jobs
+Find Energy Jobs

 Overview

-Open Jobs230+
+Open Jobs101+

-Work Type85% On-site
+Work Type83% On-site

-Top LocationSeattle, WA
+Top LocationBellevue, WA

 Most JobsPuget Sound Energy